Overview

 portion of the fee, if any, that is due from the client prior to DTIP commencing services.

-A client may terminate its investment advisory agreement upon written or verbal notice
+A client may terminate its investment advisory agreement upon written notice to DTIP

-to DTIP and is effective upon receipt.
-Upon termination, fees paid in advance will be prorated
+and is effective upon receipt.
+Upon termination, fees paid in advance will be prorated and any

-and any unearned portion thereof will be returned to the client.
-The refund will be calculated
+unearned portion thereof will be returned to the client.
+The refund will be calculated based on the

-based on the number of days remaining in the billing period after the date of termination.
-Fees
+number of days remaining in the billing period after the date of termination.
+Fees paid in arrears

-paid in arrears will be pro-rated and any earned portion thereof will be due to DTIP.
-The fee will
+will be pro-rated and any earned portion thereof will be due to DTIP.
+The fee will be calculated

-be calculated based on the number of days during the billing period that the account was
+based on the number of days during the billing period that the account was managed before the

 Advisor will assist clients with appointment of a qualified custodian to hold client funds